Bleu (musician): Departure from label, Alpacas Orgling, and other projects

 Bleu parted ways with Aware Records after a public dispute about the direction of submitted demos, and his third studio album, tentatively titled A Watched Pot, was not released by the label.

 In 2006, a side project with Matt Mahaffey of Self called L.E.O. was released.
 Featuring contributions from Mike Viola, Andy Sturmer (formerly of Jellyfish), Hanson, and Jason Scheff of Chicago, Alpacas Orgling was meant to be similar to 1970s AM radio pop music, and is described by the band as an "alt-pop version of the Traveling Wilburys."

 In July 2007, Bleu released two EPs on iTunes.
 One is a collection of songs he wrote for friends and family members for their birthdays, simply titled Happy Birthday.
 The other is credited to the band Blizzard of '05 (also the name of the album).
 The 7-song EP was recorded by Bleu, some friends, and some former bandmates when they converted the basement of one of their houses into a recording studio, and holed up there during the Blizzard of '05, which swept across New England and shut down the city of Boston for five days.

 In July 2008, Bleu and frequent collaborators Mike Viola and Ducky Carlisle released Aquavia as a band called The Major Labels.

 Also in 2008, Bleu regained the rights to A Watched Pot.
 It was released on July 14, 2009, through Artist Garage and Fontana Distribution.

-Another side project is a take on '80s rock called LoudLion (plays covers and originals), which plans to release a CD in 2011.
+Another side project is a take on 80s rock called LoudLion (plays covers and originals), which planned to release a CD in 2011.

 Bleu is also an in-demand songwriter and producer, working with such artists as Demi Lovato, Selena Gomez, Big Freedia, the Jonas Brothers, Boys Like Girls, and Michelle Branch among many more major label and independent acts.